 The pitfalls of using a key and lockbox include:

 - Less security.
-You can’t change the lockbox code between guests, and often you have to give the key to multiple folks, including cleaners, maintenance people, etc.
+You can’t change the lockbox code between guests, and often you have to give the key to multiple folks, including cleaners, maintenance people, and other employees.

 - You can’t change the lockbox code from guest to guest

 - Doesn’t let you keep record on who is accessing your home, and when